unikraft/catalog-core/c-http/README.md

 ## Customize

-C Hello is the simplest networking application to be run with Unikraft.
+C HTTP is the simplest networking application to be run with Unikraft.
 This makes it ideal as a minimal testing ground for new features: it builds fast, it only has LWIP as a dependency.

 ### Update the Unikraft Core Code